tacahiroy/ctrlp-funky/README.md

 CONFIGURATION
 ----------
 You must available this plugin as a ctrlp.vim extension.
-Please add 'funky' to `g:ctrlp_extensions` in your `.vimrc`.
+Please add 'funky' to `g:ctrlp_extensions`.

     let g:ctrlp_extensions = ['funky']